aholanda/gaos/README.md

 # Description

 This project studies various Linux source code versions as graphs.
-The functions are considered vertices and function calls edges.
+The functions are considered vertices and function calls arcs.
 All data are stored in [data](data) directory.

 [`cflow`](https://www.gnu.org/software/cflow/) is used to generate the function call